Connor’s record-setting power-play goal leads Jets to 4-2 victory over Lightning

 “We’re working very hard on the power play and get those two five-on-threes and also got a four-on-four goal… Our special teams tonight won the game.”

-Winnipeg earned Bowness the victory on a very special occasion, The 67-year-old was behind the bench for his NHL-record 2,600th game, including stints as a head coach, associate coach or assistant coach.
+Winnipeg earned Bowness the victory on a very special occasion, The 67-year-old It was appearing in his 2,600th game behind an NHL bench _ as a head coach or assistant _ which is the most in league history.

 Jets forward Kyle Connor also had a memorable contest.